enahwe/Csv2Hive/README.md

 ```

 ### Example 2 (specifying the names for database and table)
-You can specify the name of Hive database, and for the Hive table as follows :
+You can specify the name of Hive database, and the Hive table's name as follows :
 ```
 $ csv2hive --create --db-name "myDatabase" --table-name "myAirportTable" airports.csv
 ```